 AWS DynamoDB does automatic syncing of data between multiple regions for global tables.
 You just need to specify in which regions want it to be available.
 Without global tables, you were doing it on your own by executing code and copying data in multiple zones.

-It is really helpful if application needs multi-region replication for performance reasons.
+It is really helpful if the application needs multi-region replication for performance reasons.

 8. Inbuilt in-memory caching service DAX (DynamoDB Accelerator)

-Caching improves the performance dramatically and cuts the load on database engine for read queries.
+Caching improves the performance dramatically and cuts the load on the database engine for reading queries.

-DynamoDB Accelerator (DAX) is an optional caching layer which you setup with few clicks.
-DAX is specially built cache layer to work with DynamoDB.
+DynamoDB Accelerator (DAX) is an optional caching layer that you set up with a few clicks.
+DAX is a specially built cache layer to work with DynamoDB.
 You can use it against ElasticCache or self-hosted Redis because of its performance along with DynamoDB.

-DynamoDB typically return the read queries under 100 milliseconds, with DAX it further improved and queries return under 10 milliseconds.
+DynamoDB typically returns the read queries under 100 milliseconds, with DAX further improved, and queries return under 10 milliseconds.

 9. Encryption at rest

-DynamoDB request response is HTTP based, just like many other NoSQL database.
-Encryption at rest is a feature provided to enable an extra layer of security for data to avoid the unauthorised access to storage.
-Sometime it required by compliance.
-It uses 256 bit AES encryption and encrypt table level data as well as indexes.
-It work seamlessly with AWS key management service for encryption key.
+DynamoDB request response is HTTP based, just like many other NoSQL databases.
+Encryption at rest is a feature provided to enable an extra layer of security for data to avoid unauthorized access to storage.
+Sometimes it is required by compliance.
+It uses 256-bit AES encryption and encrypts table level data as well as indexes.
+It works seamlessly with AWS key management service for the encryption key.

 10. Document and key-value item storage

-DynamoDB can store JSON document or key-value items in the table.
+DynamoDB can store JSON documents or key-value items in the table.

-Like other NoSQL document database, DynamoDB is schema-less.
+Like other NoSQL document databases, DynamoDB is schema-less.
 The key attribute is only one mandatory attribute in the item.